 This is accomplished by regularly publishing valuable, high-quality, original content that answers people’s questions pertaining to that unique topic or niche.

-Topical authority boosts your website’s credibility, which improves your chances of ranking higher on the search engine results pages (SERPs).
+Topical authority boosts your website’s credibility, which improves your chances of earning greater visibility on the search engine results pages (SERPs) and AI-powered search experiences.

-More specifically, “topical authority is important because it is a component of Google’s E-E-A-T (experience, expertise, authoritativeness, and trustworthiness) measurements,” says Lewis.
+More specifically, “topical authority is important because it is a component of E-E-A-T measurements,” says Lewis.

 How does topical authority work?